 Saint Paul's is a Thinking Church: Human beings are made in God's image, and the light of God quickens conscience and intelligence and human will for the shaping of the world in which we live.
-Anglicans on the whole (recent fundamentalist strands of Anglican practice have emerged in Africa, it must be said) applaud the Enlightenment legacy, with its emphasis on critical and historical thinking, academic rigor, and a commitment to the sciences.
+Anglicans on the whole (recent fundamentalist strands of Anglican practice have emerged, it must sadly be said) applaud humanism and our Enlightenment legacy, with its emphasis on critical and historical thinking, academic rigor, and a commitment to the sciences.